Killing of David Wilkie: Reaction

 The incident led to a decrease in public support for the striking miners, and to an increase in the number of workers in other industries who crossed miners' picket lines (e.g. at power plants).
+The group Lesbians and Gays Support the Miners said that their collectors in London were abused as "murderers" after the incident.

 Prime Minister Margaret Thatcher said, "My reaction is one of anger at what this had done to a family of a person only doing his duty and taking someone to work who wanted to go to work."
 Kim Howells, speaking for the South Wales National Union of Mineworkers, blamed the attack on the attempts to persuade miners to return to work.
 Arthur Scargill said he had been "deeply shocked by the tragedy" of Wilkie's death.

+David Owen, the leader of the Social Democrats, called on all miners to return to work for one day on the following Monday as a "gut reaction" protest against the killing.

 Labour Party leader Neil Kinnock was scheduled to appear at a Labour Party rally alongside Scargill in Stoke-on-Trent on the day of the tragedy.
 Kinnock's speech developed into an argument with some hecklers who saw him as having betrayed the NUM by failing to support the strike.
 Kinnock began by saying, "We meet here tonight in the shadow of an outrage."
 When interrupted, Kinnock accused the hecklers of "living like parasites off the struggle of the miners."
 As Kinnock went on to denounce the lack of the ballot, the violence against strikebreakers and the tactical approach of Scargill, he was asked by hecklers what he had done for the striking miners.
 Kinnock shouted back, "Well, I was not telling them lies.
 That's what I was not doing during that period."
 This was a thinly veiled attack on Scargill, whom he later admitted that he detested.

 Wilkie lived with his fiancée Janice Reed, who was the mother of his two-year-old daughter and was pregnant with a baby who was born six weeks later.
 He also had a 12-year-old daughter and a five-year-old son by a previous partner.
 Funds were opened to help the family; among the donors was philanthropist Paul Getty.
 The Bishop of Llandaff led Wilkie's funeral service; he called for "some sort of moratorium" and a return to work by the miners in return for an impartial board to investigate conditions in the coal industry.